 To learn more about the StormReady Program you can visit, www.weather.gov/StormReady

 Outdoor Activity Emergency Contact Information

 Are you planning an outdoor activity?
 If so, please help the Lucas Fire-Rescue keep you informed should weather or an emergency situation occur.
-Please click the subscribe button below to fill out the form.
 This allows Lucas Fire-Rescue to be able to contact you in the event of an emergency.
 This information will only be used to contact you if an emergency situation should arise.

 Emergency Management Tips & Education

 Do you know what to do in severe weather when you’ve lost power?
 Or, local hazards like when the air smells strange and there is a potential gas leak?
 Mass violence?
 Epidemics/Pandemics?
 Make sure you are prepared and know what to do!
 You can visit https://knowhat2do.com/ for tons of education on ways to be prepared when tragedy strikes!
 Do not wait to educate yourself.
 Take action today to make sure you KNOW WHAT TO DO.

 Check out the links below to educate yourself more on being prepared in the case of an emergency.